privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 Every phone already has a camera, so why not use it for face unlock?
 There are many reasons.

 If you're relying on a plain 2D image, then there's always the possibility that it could be fooled by a regular photo.
-Someone getting let in to your phone becuase they have a picture of your face is a security nightmare scenario and the only thing stopping it is the whims of whatever algorithm they programmed into your phone.
+Someone getting in to your phone becuase they have a picture of your face is a security nightmare scenario and the only thing stopping it is the whims of whatever algorithm was programmed into your phone.

-It also makes it less likely to work in low-light conditions, so get ready to be blinded yet again by your phone.
+This form of face unlock is also less likely to work in low-light conditions than infrared variants.

 ### 2D Infrared Face Unlock